specta-rs/specta/specta/src/docs.md

 [Typeshare](https://github.com/1Password/typeshare) is also great, but its approach is fundamentally different.
 While Specta uses traits and runtime information, Typeshare statically analyzes your Rust files.
-This results in a loss of information and lack of compatability with types from other crates.
+This results in a loss of information and lack of compatibility with types from other crates.